San Carlos Seminary: Early centuries in Manila

-In 1592, the King enjoined that the pertinent decree of Trent be implemented in the Indies.
-He ordered all archbishops and bishops of the Indies to found and support seminaries decreed by the Council of Trent for the formation of a local (native) clergy.
+In 1592, King Philip II of Spain enjoined that the pertinent decree of Trent be implemented in the Indies.
+He ordered all archbishops and bishops of the Indies to found and support seminaries decreed by the Council of Trent for the formation of native clergy.

-Since the Philippines was then under the “Patronato Real” system, on April 28, 1702, King ordered the establishment of a seminary in Manila for eight seminarians.
-However, this plan was modified by Abbe Giovanni Battista Sidoti, an Italian priest accompanying Archbishop Charles Thomas Maillard de Tournon, papal legate to Peking, on the way to China.
+Since the Philippines was then under the Patronato Real system, on April 28, 1702, King Philip V of Spain ordered the establishment of a seminary in Manila for eight seminarians.
+However, this plan was modified by Giovanni Battista Sidoti, an Italian priest accompanying Archbishop Charles Thomas Maillard de Tournon, papal legate to Peking, on the way to China.
 He worked for the erection in Manila of an Asian regional seminary for seventy-two seminarians of the Far East, with the approval of Archbishop Diego Camacho y Ávila.
-The seminary was named Real Colegio Seminario de San Clemente in honor of Pope Clement XI.
+The seminary was named Real Colegio Seminario de San Clemente in honour of Pope Clement XI.
 Having learned of the development, the King ordered the closure and demolition of the seminary building, the execution of his original plan, and the transfer of Archbishop Camacho to Mexico.

-From 1702 to 1730, seminarians took their courses of philosophy and theology at the Colegio de San Jose and Colegio de Santo Tomas.
+From 1702 to 1730, seminarians took their courses of philosophy and theology at the Colegio de San José and Colegio de Santo Tomás.
 The number of seminarians increased several times.

-On December 8, 1707, Archbishop Francisco de la Cuesta, O.S.H., Camacho's successor, opened the seminary.
-In 1715, he renamed the seminary to Real Seminario de San Felipe in honor of the King's patron saint.
+On December 8, 1707, Archbishop Francisco de la Cuesta, Camacho's successor, opened the seminary.
+In 1715, he renamed the institution to Real Seminario de San Felipe after the King's patron saint.
 It was located in front of the Archbishop's Palace in Intramuros.

-In 1728, Archbishop Carlos Bermúdez de Castro had a dispute with the governor-general over his right to nominate professors in San Felipe.
+In 1728, Archbishop Carlos Bermúdez de Castro had a dispute with the Governor-General over his right to nominate professors at San Felipe.
 He argued that the seminary was an ecclesiastical institution to be administered by the archbishop in conformity with the decrees of the Council of Trent and the laws of the Indies.
-His successor, Archbishop Juan Angel Rodríguez, continued de Castro's fight over the archbishop's right to guide the seminary.
-However, the civil authorities, under the pretext of Patronato Real, rebuffed them.
+His successor, Archbishop Juan Ángel Rodríguez, continued de Castro's fight over the archbishop's right to guide the seminary.
+However, civil authorities rebuffed them under the pretext of the Patronato Real.

-The impetus for a review of how the “Patronato Real” administered the seminary came when Bishop Miguel Lino de Espeleta of Cebu became acting governor-general of the Philippines from 1759 to 1761.
+The impetus for a review of how the Patronato Real administered the seminary came when Bishop Miguel Lino de Espeleta of Cebu became Acting Governor-General of the Philippines from 1759 to 1761.
 He insisted that the royal treasury pay its obligations to the seminary which amounted to 54,000 pesos from 1705 to 1759.
 The royal treasury had committed 1,200 pesos for the yearly maintenance of the seminary.
 Hence, during the fifty-four years of the seminary, the royal contribution to the seminary averaged only 200 pesos a year.